godaddy/tartufo/docs/source/configuration.rst

 and ``pyproject.toml`` (if it exists) would be processed last because it is in the scan target and ``tartufo.toml`` does not exist in the scan root.

-Note this behavior is not applicable to remote repository scans, because the remote repository will be cloned to a scratch directory and neither that directory nor the configuration files within it are available to specify with ``-config``.
+**Note**: This behavior is not applicable to remote repository scans, because the remote repository will be cloned to a scratch directory and neither that directory nor the configuration files within it are available to specify with ``-config``.